-8. A check mark appears in the Status field for each system table that is functioning normally.
+- 8. A check mark appears in the Status field for each system table that is functioning normally.
 An X appears in the Status field if there is a problem.
-A message also appears in the corresponding Message field.

-NOTE If any check operation fails in this step, the wizard will not be able to continue.
+A message also appears in the corresponding Message field. - NOTE If any check operation fails in this step, the wizard will not be able to continue. - 9.
+Click the Next button.
+The Select Tables to Diagnose window appears.

-- Select a table to diagnose by checking the include box in the appropriate row.
+- 10. Select a table to diagnose by checking the include box in the appropriate row.
 To select all tables click the All button. - 11.
 Click the Next button. - 12.
 The Checking Selected Tables' Storage window appears, displaying the tablespaces containing the selected table.
 If errors are found, the Repair Option dialog box appears.